 Because SAGES replaces many lower-division courses, admission at the beginning of a college career is advisable.
 However, transfer and currently enrolled students with demonstrated academic achievement (GPA>3.50) may apply to SAGES and receive individual waivers for some-but not necessarily all-specific courses based on previous academic study.
-"Guidelines for Transfer Students" is available from the Honors Program to facilitate a smooth transition to SAGES.
-However, those admitted as juniors and seniors must complete at least five seminars plus the Research Pro-Seminar and the senior project.
+Those admitted as juniors and seniors must complete at least five seminars plus the Research Pro-Seminar and the senior project.